 Here are a few interesting facts about land turtles, based on our Facebook posts.
 We’ll add to them from time to time.
-If you’re a turtle-lover, you can read all about box turtles on this page.
+If you’re a turtle-lover, read All About Box Turtles.

-WHAT HAPPENS IF A TURTLE GETS TIPPED OVER?
+WHAT HAPPENS IF A TURTLE GETS FLIPPED OVER?

 It can happen!
 Males battling over females will intentionally try to flip each other over.
 Males sometimes fall awkwardly backward after mating.
 And, of course, it can happen accidentally in other ways.
 Fortunately, turtles usually can roll upright by using their head and feet (shown here).
 Turtles with tall domed shells tend to easily roll back into an upright position, while those with flatter backs have a harder time.
 Those that can’t get turned back over eventually die.

 Alligator Snapping Turtles, Macrochelys temminckii, and Common Snapping Turtles, Chelydra serpentinaare, are not only native to NA, but also the only two snappers in the world.
 They aren’t known for a sweet disposition, and their powerful jaws and sharp beaks are capable of snapping off a finger.
 But, they’ll ignore or move away from humans, if possible.
 For that reason, it’s safe to swim in waters that have them.
 They grow large: the Common up to 35 pounds and up to 175 pounds for the Alligator.
 Both have suffered from habitat loss and extensive hunting for turtle soup.
 The Alligator snapper is now protected by law in some states.